Share

 Professor of Nanotechnology, Department of Engineering, University of Cambridge

 He began his scientific career in nanotechnology at IBM Research in New York, developing one of the first scanning tunnelling microscopes.
-He later moved to Cambridge where he founded the Nanoscience Centre, a purpose-built facility at the University which undertakes a variety of nano-related research programmes of an interdisciplinary nature.
+He later moved to Cambridge where he founded the Nanoscience Centre in 2001, a purpose-built facility at the University which undertakes a variety of nano-related research programmes of an interdisciplinary nature.

 This was the base for the Interdisciplinary Research Collaboration (IRC) in Nanotechnology of which Sir Welland was the Director and whose highly successful legacy has been far reaching.
 His current research covers a number of aspects of nanotechnology ranging from sensors for medical applications to understanding and controlling the properties of nanoscale structures and devices.